 Please make a generous gift to the Starfish Fund today so we can continue to save the most vulnerable of our homeless animals.

-Trusting pets like Poe, Gracie, Artemis and Starfish are depending on you!
+Trusting, innocent pets like Starfish, Artemis and so many others that would otherwise suffer are depending on you!

 If you prefer, you can make a donation by calling 510-337-8565, visiting the shelter in person, or mailing a check to FAAS, 1590 Fortmann Way, Alameda, CA 94501.
 Thank you.